 Last week I walk in to my home away from home in Austin, Cboys Heart and Soul to see the best gig on a Monday, Charlie Jones and his band Jonesin.

-There are seven drummers in Austin who I think are phenomenal, and Jones is high on that list.
-The other six are Snizz, John Speice IV, Robb Kidd, JJ Johnson, Johnny Radelat of Gary Clark Jr., and Alex Marrero, who is also a very talented singer and fronts Adrian Quesada’s Brown Sabbath, a Cumbria style cover band that Ozzy has declared “Fucking brilliant.”
+There are eight drummers in Austin who I think are phenomenal, and Jones is high on that list.
+The other seven are David “Snizz” Robinson, John Speice IV, Robb Kidd, JJ Johnson, Johnny Radelat of Gary Clark Jr., Chris Trafton, and Alex Marrero, who is also a very talented singer and fronts Adrian Quesada’s Brown Sabbath, a Cumbria style cover band that Ozzy has declared “Fucking brilliant.”

 Side note… if you don’t know who Adrian Quesada is, then you don’t know music.
 Texas Monthly did a write up not long ago about the seven degrees of Adrian.
 And said “He has either written, produced, or been in a band with anyone who is anyone in music today.”
 And that’s the truth.
 He is a Grammy winner and absolutely brilliant.
 Some of his current projects are Groupo Fantasma, Brownout, Brown Sabbath, Ecnocentrics, Spanish Gold, and most recently The Black Pumas featuring himself and Eric Burton.
 An overnight success for someone who definitely had overnight success coming after decades in the business.
 Back to my story…